Old Perth Fire Station

-Old Perth Fire Station (Fire Brigade No. 1 Station) is located at 25 Murray Street, at its intersection with Irwin Street, in Perth, Western Australia.
+Old Perth Central Fire Station (Fire Brigade No. 1 Station) is located at 25 Murray Street, at its intersection with Irwin Street, in Perth, Western Australia.

 It was the first purpose-built fire station in Western Australia.
 It was opened in 1901 and continued in operation until 1979.
-The building now houses the Department of Fire and Emergency Services (DFES) Education and Heritage Centre, a museum displaying historic documents and vintage vehicles from the emergency services' early days.
+The building now houses the Department of Fire and Emergency Services (DFES) Heritage Centre, a museum displaying historic documents and vintage vehicles from the emergency services' early days.

 Built form

 The Fire Station was designed by Michael Cavanagh with Romanesque Revival stylistic influences and built around 1900.
 It is a two-storey rusticated limestone and tile roofed corner building, and has a diverse facade with arches, turrets and recessed colonnades.